 Did you know there is about one billion dollars in unclaimed life insurance?
 You could have money that you haven’t claimed yet.
 There could be a number of reasons why you are the beneficiary of a life insurance policy and not know it.

-Perhaps a relative passed away a number of years back and you weren’t made privy to the fact that they had a life insurance policy – but that money is waiting somewhere for you to pick up.
+Perhaps a relative passed away a number of years back and you weren’t made privy to the fact that they had a life insurance policy and how much is burial insurance supposed to cover – but that money is waiting somewhere for you to pick up.
 Are you an orphan policyholder?
 There are a number of ways to find out, but you must put on your detective hat first.
 Here are 5 tips for tracking unclaimed life insurance benefits.
+Along with life insurance you should always make sure you have health insurance for an illness or injuries.
+I recently went to healthinsurancefinder.co.uk, to compare health insurance quotes and found the best insurance policy for me.

 - Your first step is to ask the people related to the person who might have had a life insurance policy.
-They might be able to lead you to a life insurance company, or if the insurance company has been dissolved or went out of business, you might be able to find a subsidiary or the new company it turned into.
+They might be able to lead you to a life insurance company, or if the insurance company has been dissolved or went out of business, you might be able to find a subsidiary or the new moving company it turned into.
 Who knows, the policy might even be hiding in a safe in the attic of a family home.
+By the way, if you need an drain unblocker for your plumbing problems in the home, go to this website silverwaterplumbing.com.au.
+For more business articles, make sure you go to Lee Rosen Website.

 - Look through receipts.
 If someone has passed away and you are curious if they had a life insurance policy, you could go through their financial records or speak with their financial institution.
 If they did have a life insurance policy, chances are that there is a paper trail.
+CPA for small businesses will minimize your taxes that you owe by adding a Groupon service.
 This can be in receipts, bank statements or even filing papers from the insurance company.
 If you are close to the policyholder, but not a family member, it might be harder to look into a deceased person’s financial records, so you might need a little help from the actual, living relatives.

 - Find the website of the insurance company and call a representative to see if there is a claim.
-Perhaps the deceased simply forgot about the policy.
+Perhaps the deceased simply forgot about the policy, not a rare case to happen in the Orlando homeowners insurance lawyer practice too.
 To actually claim the policy you must provide a valid death certificate – just make sure to have it notarized before hand.
-It might even be that the deceased had a policy as part of their employment – if this is the case, you could be in line to receive a big cash reward.
+It might even be that the deceased had a policy as part of their employment – if this is the case, you could be in line to receive a big cash advance.

 - Speak to the employer.
 If the deceased did have an insurance policy with an employer and you didn’t receive the benefits, it might have gone to the employer.
 If this is the case, you want to contact the human resources department at the company and see if you can file the claim with them to receive your cash reward.
 With a little digging, you’ll be sure to come up with something.